 During the First World War, Spondon House School was requisitioned as an auxiliary hospital.
 Between 1914 and 1919, the school-turned-hospital (on the site of where St Werburgh's School now stands) treated wounded soldiers as part of the war effort.

-The latest book in the Spondon Archive series tells the story of the hospital and explores the lives of some of those who worked there.
+The book tells the story of the hospital and explores the lives of some of those who worked there.
 It also looks at the Hospital's impact on the wider Spondon community as a whole and contains numerous old photos of Spondon and the hospital.

 Spondon: A Village Remembered, by Ken Porter, 1925 - 2012